-What is a photon and how is it different from protons?
+What is a photon, and how is it different from protons?

 <H1> Atomic Spectra

 When sunlight passes through a prism, it separates into a spectrum of colors known as VIBGYOR, forming a rainbow-like band.
 This process of splitting light into different colors is called dispersion.
-The series of color band is known as spectrum.
+The series of color bands is known as spectrum.

-If there is continuity of color bands, then it is known as continuous spectrum and if there are dark spaces between them, then it is known as line spectra or Atomic Spectra.
+If there is a continuity of color bands, then it is known as a continuous spectrum, and if there are dark spaces between them, then it is known as line spectra or Atomic Spectra.

 There are two types of atomic spectra: